ispada/lab_scientific_publication_analysis_bibliometrix/README.md

 ## 📁 Repository Structure

-- `metadata_analysis.R`: Script for conducting **Descriptive Metadata Analysis**, including author productivity, citation analysis, and keyword trends.
+- `MetadataAnalysisBibliometrix.R`: Script for conducting **Descriptive Metadata Analysis**, including author productivity, citation analysis, and keyword trends.
-- `co_word_analysis.R`: Script for performing **Co-Word Analysis** on a Scopus dataset using keyword co-occurrence and clustering techniques.
+- `CowordAnalysis_Bibliometrix.R`: Script for performing **Co-Word Analysis** on a Scopus dataset using keyword co-occurrence and clustering techniques.
 - `scopus_digital_pm.csv` and `scopus_social_robotics.csv`: Example datasets downloaded from **Scopus** and used in the scripts.